andreamoleri/DataArchitecture/README.md

 This allows the database to keep flight details separate from destination details, enabling more efficient data management and scalability.
 What follows are some best practices that can be observed in the document:

-1. **Using Identification Fields**: each flight has an `ID` field, which is a reference to another document.
+1. **Using Identification Fields:** each flight has an `ID` field, which is a reference to another document.
 This practice is crucial for maintaining normalization within the database and avoiding redundancy.
 By using IDs to link related documents, the database stays more manageable and less prone to inconsistencies.

-2. **Embedding Documents for Nested Data**: the `Seats` array within each `Flight` document is an example of embedding.
+2. **Embedding Documents for Nested Data:** the `Seats` array within each `Flight` document is an example of embedding.
 Embedding is a MongoDB best practice for including related data directly within a document when it is expected that the embedded data will always be accessed along with the parent document.
 This is useful for performance reasons as it allows retrieving all related data in a single query.

-3. **Using Arrays for Related Entities**: the `Flights` field is an array that holds multiple flight objects.
+3. **Using Arrays for Related Entities:** the `Flights` field is an array that holds multiple flight objects.
 This is a practical approach in MongoDB for one-to-many relationships, where a single airport can have multiple flights.
 This structure allows efficient queries and updates, as all related flights are stored together.

-4. **Field Naming Conventions**: consistent and clear field names (such as `Geo_Point`, `Name_(en)`, and `IATA_code`) make the data easier to understand and work with.
+4. **Field Naming Conventions:** consistent and clear field names (such as `Geo_Point`, `Name_(en)`, and `IATA_code`) make the data easier to understand and work with.
 MongoDB documents should use meaningful names to ensure clarity and facilitate easier maintenance and querying.

-5. **Keeping Documents Lightweight**: by referring to other documents (such as `Destination`), the main document remains lightweight.
+5. **Keeping Documents Lightweight:** by referring to other documents (such as `Destination`), the main document remains lightweight.
 This ensures faster read and write operations and more efficient use of memory.
 Storing only essential and relevant information in a document helps in maintaining optimal performance.

 By implementing these practices, the database is kept as lightweight and efficient as possible while still maintaining a structure that is easy for programmers to work with and understand.